-By the end of the 20th Century, Wyoming's economic structure remained more rural and commodity-based than peer states (Figure 19).
+By the end of the 20th Century, Wyoming's economic structure remained more rural and commodity-based than peer states (Figure 20).
 As of 2000, employment across all Mountain West states continued to be focused in services.
 Arizona, Colorado, Utah, and Idaho's manufacturing sectors had grown and remained relatively large, while agriculture and mining in these states had small employment shares (except for agriculture in Idaho).
 While mining employment was no longer as large in Wyoming by 2000, the state had the highest mining employment share among Mountain West states and maintained a high comparative advantage in mining industries relative to the rest of the United States.
-Despite being the smallest industry in Wyoming, the state's employment shares in agriculture remained comparable to Idaho and Montana, and with a modest comparative advantage when compared to the rest of the U.S. In addition to these, by 2000, construction and federal employment were the third and fourth largest employers in Wyoming's population trajectory flattened.
+Despite being the smallest industry in Wyoming, the state's employment shares in agriculture remained comparable to Idaho and Montana, and with a modest comparative advantage when compared to the rest of the U.S. In addition to these, by 2000, construction and federal employment were the third and fourth largest employers in Wyoming, displacing the role observed for mining in 1980.
+In terms of population growth, Wyoming's population trajectory flattened.
 Population between 1980 and 2000 in other Mountain West states diverged further from Wyoming, including Montana around the turn of the century, which had mirrored Wyoming over the long term.

-Figure 19: Distribution and RCA of Employment in Wyoming Relative to Peers (2000)
+Figure 20: Distribution and RCA of Employment in Wyoming Relative to Peers (2000)